This honey lemonade is truly a 3 ingredients all-natural goodness. It's super refreshing, healthy, and takes just minutes to prepare!

 - Add the remaining chilled water and stir to mix.

 - Keep the honey lemonade chilled until ready to serve.
+Garnish with lemon slices or lemon wedges if preferred.
 (Refer to notes below if you wish to add ice cubes to your lemonade)

 Notes